 Governing health services can also be conceptualized in terms of inputs, processes, and outputs.
 Governance inputs include how and by whom the institutions governing the health system are constructed and managed.
 This includes "participation," or the stakeholders involved in defining and designing health policies; and "consensus orientation," or the extent to which government officials collaborate with or involve other stakeholders in setting goals and formulating policies for health.
-The processes of governance concern how administrative procedures and rules governing the health sector are implemented.
+The processes of governance concern how administrative procedures and rules governing the health sector are implemented on a day-to-day basis.
 This includes transparency, accountability, monitoring, and control of corruption.
 Finally, governance outputs can be seen as the benefits that should result from the implementation of governance rules and processes within a health system.
-Different political systems may emphasize different governance outputs, but these may include measures of how well the health system responds to population needs, equity of access to health services, and efficient use of health resources.
+Different political systems may emphasize different governance outputs; these may include measures of how well the health system responds to population needs, equity of access to health services, efficient use of health resources, and responsive and accountable services.